-In line with the updates to KCSIE 2023 the following key points are added here but should be read alongside our GDPR Digital Safeguarding Policy.
+Following updates to KCSIE 2023, key points are noted below and should be read in conjunction with our GDPR Digital Safeguarding Policy.

-- It is important that all staff have an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - The DSL should have lead responsibility in this area. - Governing bodies and proprietors should consider the number of and age range of their children those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks. (paragraph 141) - Clear roles and responsibilities must be identified to manage filtering and monitoring systems. - The filtering and monitoring system must be reviewed annually. - Harmful and inappropriate content must be blocked without unreasonably impacting teaching and learning. - Effective monitoring strategies must be in place to meet the safeguarding needs of the school. - The Governing body and proprietor should review the standards and discuss with IT staff and service providers what more needs to be done to support the school in meeting this standard.
+- It is important that all staff have an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - The DSL should have lead responsibility in this area. - Governing bodies and proprietors should consider the number of and age range of their children, those who are potentially at greater risk of harm and how often they access the IT system along with the proportionality of costs versus safeguarding risks. (paragraph 141) - Clear roles and responsibilities must be identified to manage filtering and monitoring systems. - The filtering and monitoring system must be reviewed annually. - Harmful and inappropriate content must be blocked without unreasonably impacting teaching and learning. - Effective monitoring strategies must be in place to meet the safeguarding needs of the school. - The Governing body and proprietor should review the standards and discuss with IT staff and service providers what more needs to be done to support the school in meeting this standard.